Scheiermann/supersolids/README.md

 ## How to install

+For the animation to work, ffmpeg needs to be installed on your system.

 ### Arch based systems
 Go to the directory, where you build your AUR packages.
 Run the following in console: